mainsails/IPv4Tools/README.md

 * The ability to convert subnet masks between dotted decimal, CIDR, wildcard and binary.
 * The ability to calculate the resulting broadcast, network, wildcard mask and host range based upon an entered IP address and netmask.
 * The ability to validate an IPv4 address.
+* The ability to generate an array of IP Addresses based on a start and end address.

 ## Requirements